tailor-platform/frontend-packages/packages/oidc-client/README.md

 const Page = () => {
   const session = useSession({
-    // Enable session guard by flag
+    // Enabling login guard will redirect you to the path specified in `authorizedPath` in config if not authorized
     required: true,
   });